 Infrastructure charges are levied against developers by council when a development assessment incurs trunk infrastructure costs.
 Trunk infrastructure is the key infrastructure that provides support to the Townsville area, including sewer, water supply, transport and parks.
 Your development application may trigger infrastructure charges, even if it is accepted development.
 For more information, visit our Infrastructure Charges page.

 A successful application is approved subject to conditions.
 The more common conditions imposed by council have been standardised to provide the industry with consistent and acceptable outcomes.
-The following list of standard conditions is not exhaustive and development proposals may attract any number of non-standard conditions or requirements.

 Ignoring the rules

 Council takes a hard line against anyone ignoring planning and development rules by erecting or demolishing structures without the proper approval.
 Where the community suspects unauthorised building work, plumbing and drainage work or violations to acceptable land use is being carried out, the council is on hand to investigate.
 Through its compliance area, council officers will track reports of concern relating to:

 - Unauthorised building work (where no permit has been obtained)

 - Unauthorised plumbing work (where no permit has been obtained)

 - Land use violations such as operating a business from a residential premise without council authorisation.